-In my last 2 travel-blogs, I have been showing you places of interest in West Iceland.
-I showed you the beautiful waterfall Hvítserkur and the natural hot springs in Lundarreykjadalur among other places of interest.
+In my last 2 travel blogs, I have been showing you places of interest in West Iceland.
+I showed you the beautiful waterfall Hvítserkur and the natural hot springs in Lundarreykjadalur, among other areas of interest.

 Now I am going to show you the view from Mt.
 Hestfjall and the waterfall in the river Andakílsá, plus a dip in Hreppslaug pool, which gets its geothermal water from a hot spring close by.